ahmetalpcelik/locket/README.md

 # locket
 A lightweight image viewer built with Python and Tkinter, offering basic functionality in a minimal, borderless interface.
 I did this program to see my love while I'm working.

+I will not update it anymore cuz she left me like I'm a piece of trash.

 #### Features:
 - **Borderless Design**: The application removes the default window decorations for a cleaner look.